iccaving/icccsite/content/tour/switzerland-2018-09-22.md

 Rhys was down first, and commanded us to wind in a lot of rope.
 Really quite a lot of rope.
 I couldn't see what was happening, so I was informed purely by the splashes and screams from below until it was my turn.
 The water starts off in a broad chute which rapidly narrows, and begins to curve, the walls banking to keep you inside, until finally you are dumped out a few metres above a deep pool.
 It was incredibly good fun, and a big step up from our previous toboggans.

 Next followed a 6 m jump, though I found it less intimidating than the previous 5 m.
 Chris took a while at it, but to his credit he did do it and we swum around in the deep pool as the final pitch was rigged.
 From there it was two short slides into the broad pool at the base of the canyon.
 A very quick trip (1.5 hrs) but very, very fun and it easily banished the demons of the last trip from my mind.

-{"Chris and I do the final toboggan in tandem." left}(P1090859.jpg)

 We returned in the sun, dried all of our kit and had a relaxing evening of drinking shandy in the sun.
 The shandy was half lemonade, half 8% steampunk beer Rhys had got from Lidl so the net result is that we got quite drunk.